Can we leave luggage with you?

 Can I camp at Kinloch?

-There’s a DOC campground in front of the lodge.
-No reservations are needed, it’s first come first served.
-There’s a long drop toilet and Lake Wakatipu is your water source.
+There’s a DOC campground in front of the lodge, bookings are required, click here to book and find out more.
+There’s a long drop toilet and Lake Whakatipu is your water source.

 If I camp, can I use the facilities?

 Everyone is welcome in our restaurant to enjoy our offerings.
 The rest of the site is for the exclusive use of our in-house guests.